bart-kroon/TM1/doc/contributing.md

 ### Appropriate level of testing

-The appropriate level of testing depends on the changes in the merge request, e.g.:
+The appropriate level of testing (for testing instructions, see [testing.md](/doc/testing.md)) depends on the changes in the merge request, e.g.:
   * Non-code change like manual: code reviewer reads through the changes
   * Full code coverage of an isolated unit: CI is sufficient (no need for the code reviewer to clone the branch)
   * Changes across units (incl.
 HLS) w/o change to YUV files: integration test